zl0531/docling/docs/concepts/docling_document.md

 ### Grouping

-Below example shows how all items under the heading "Let's swim" (`#/texts/5`) are nested as chilrden.
+Below example shows how all items under the heading "Let's swim" (`#/texts/5`) are nested as children.
 The children of "Let's swim" are both text items and groups, which contain the list elements.
 The group items are stored in the top-level `groups` field.